 Fixed-length tokens are used by the following data types: bigint, int, smallint, tinyint, float, real, money, smallmoney, datetime, smalldatetime, and bit.
-The type definition is always represented in COLMETADATA and ALTMETADATA data streams as a single byte Type.
-Additional details are specified in section 2.2.5.4.1.
+The type definition is always represented in COLMETADATA (section 2.2.7.4) and ALTMETADATA (section 2.2.7.1) data streams as a single byte Type.
+Additional details are specified in section 2.2.5.4.2.